The Learning Centre:

 The story of an education member, our online tools, and saving for a down payment.

 Our fictional example, John, has been teaching for three years now and loves it.
 He also loves the idea of having his own home … but worries whether he’ll be able to save up enough for a down payment.
 After all, he’s still on a lower pay grid and paying off a student loan.
 Lucky for him, John is a client of Educators Financial Group, where there are experts with experience helping education members achieve their goals.
-His Financial Planner set up a 3-point plan for John, which utilized some of Educators’ online tools.
+His Certified Financial Planner professional set up a 3-point plan for John, which utilized some of Educators’ online tools.

 First step, set up a budget.

 Our online Budget Calculator is great, because it provides a clear picture of ones income and expenses.
 The budget item allocated as ‘savings’ would go towards building a down payment.
-John’s Financial Planner also discussed with him the importance of saving for an Emergency Fund, for use in case of periods of salary disruption.
+John’s Certified Financial Planner professional also discussed with him the importance of saving for an Emergency Fund, for use in case of periods of salary disruption.

 Second step, free up more monthly cash flow.